briis/hass-weatherflow2mqtt/README.md

 This project is still very much in Beta, but the things that are there, work.
 I am currently working on or considering:

 - As I don't have Access to a Tempest Unit, I have not tested this with this device type.
 If anyone does, please report back here in the Discussions or Issue Area.
-- I consider to also integrate the AI based Forecast from WeatherFlow.
-This will require some calls to their REST API, and as such this program will not be *Local Data* only.
-But if I do it, I will make it optional.

 ## Installation